dkause/myflix-client/README.md

 ## Design Choices

 Since this is a tech demo project and due to time constricts, I decided to use placeholder images, some real, some fake text as content.
-Maybe I will add reasonable content later, to provide an even better UserExperience.
+Maybe I will add reasonable content later, to provide a better UserExperience.
 Furthermore I used Bootstrap for UI Elements, with some CSS modifications for a better look - mainly margins in the logo.
 Its all written in Visual Studio Code.

 In general I like to ***KEEP THINGS SIMPLE STUPID***.